codeskills-dev/md-to-react-email/pre-planning/PROJECT-BREAKDOWN.md

 ## Functions:

-- camelToKebabCase: converts strings from camelcase ['thisIsCamelCase'] to kebab case ['this-is-kebab-case']
+- `camelToKebabCase`: converts strings from camelcase ['thisIsCamelCase'] to kebab case ['this-is-kebab-case']
-- parseCssInJsToInlineCss: converts css styles from css-in-js to inline css e.g fontSize: "18px" => font-size: 18px;
+- `parseCssInJsToInlineCss`: converts css styles from css-in-js to inline css e.g fontSize: "18px" => font-size: 18px;
-- parseMarkdownToReactEmail: parses markdown to a valid react-email string that can be copied and pasted directly into your codebase
+- `parseMarkdownToReactEmail`: parses markdown to a valid react-email string that can be copied and pasted directly into your codebase
-- parseMarkdownToReactEmailJSX: parses markdown to valid react-email JSX for the client (i.e the browser)
+- `parseMarkdownToReactEmailJSX`: parses markdown to valid react-email JSX for the client (i.e the browser)

 ## Components:

-- ReactEmailMarkdown: a react-email component that takes in markdown input and parses it directly in your code base
+- `ReactEmailMarkdown`: a react-email component that takes in markdown input and parses it directly in your code base

-## usage:
+## Usage:

 - Directly as react-email component